It is about an hour’s drive from Mariposa Monarca Preservation to the superb hot spring resort.

 The pools were divided into six sections.

-Other five pools were fed by the water naturally flown from the first pool.
+The other five pools were fed by the water naturally flown from the first pool.

 However, I thought these pools were not always intended for soaking.